Kwame42/jcm_ss/README.md

 ## configuration option

-a config file is a simple json file:
+A config file is a simple json file:

 `{
     "Save Dir": "tmp\/",